Carla Voltolina

 Carla Voltolina, later Carla Pertini (14 June 1921 – 6 December 2005), was a journalist, Italian partisan, and psychotherapist.
 She undertook investigations into prostitution in Italy and provided therapy at hospitals and addiction-treatment clinics across Italy.

 As spouse of Sandro Pertini, she was the Companion of the President of the Italian Republic from 1978 to 1985.

 Biography

 Carla Voltolina was the daughter of Luigi, an official of the Italian army from Chioggia, and Rosa Barberis, from Piovà Massaia.
 She had two sisters, Laura and Luisa, and one brother, Umberto, who was born in 1940.
 When Voltolina was six, her father signed her up for swimming and she won several trophies by competing with the youth division of Juventus.
-She became a political science student at the Università di Torino but had to leave the course due to the outbreak of World War II.
+In 1938, Carla dropped out of school.
+She later completed evening courses and took additional examinations to enter Bocconi University.